You can do this!

-This is really important.
 We want to have fun this Halloween and we don’t want to make our horse sick!

 Tempera paint is really safe and the majority of options are non-toxic.

 You should ALWAYS check the label and make sure it says NON-Toxic and Washable.